-Annually, SUM students from the main campus and students from across our nation and from our foreign sites will converge on the city of New Orleans, Louisiana and participate in an explosive sixday conference in the morning and street evangelism outreach in the afternoon/evening.
+Annually, SUM students from the main campus and students from across our nation and from our foreign sites will converge on the city of New Orleans, Louisiana.
+In the morning, students will meet together for powerful worship experiences and the evenings will be full of street evangelism outreaches.
 Students will be stirred by the Holy Spirit through worship, prayer and preaching of God's Word by dynamic visionary leaders and hit the streets as the army of God sharing their faith with the lost.
 This event unites the student body, and give practical hands-on training for witnessing in the name of Jesus Christ.